PhD Symposium - Navigating your PhD study: turning over the leaf

 The symposium is generic in topic.
 Beyond catering to PhD-students across departments and disciplines, it is also aimed at PhD-students in all stages of their studies, from newly enrolled to graduates.

 This year the symposium centers on the developmental aspect of doing a PhD.
 With this, the purpose of the symposium is to advance PhD students’ skills to better navigate the PhD process.
-The symposium, hereby, brings awareness to how PhD students proactively can take charge of their study in terms of supervision (Managing your supervisor on day 1) and the very management of the PhD process (PhD Boost Workshop on day 2).
+The symposium, hereby, brings awareness to how PhD students proactively can take charge of their study in terms of supervision (Workshop on day 1) and work habits and planning (Workshop on day 2).
 The symposium is hands-on based and includes lectures, exercises, and plenum discussions.
 The program is composed with the purpose for PhD-students to actively engage in their own and their peer’s practical experiences in relation to the theoretical parts of the symposium.

 Having completed the full symposium successfully, PhD students will: